miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored two security guards and fixed Russian discipline reaction.
 +Made Empire clerk bisexual and restored unused Ming skin for singer.
 +Swapped Boris' .38 with a GLOCK and added dance spot to the lobby.
++Gave Jezebel a .38 to hurt you on bed and stopped a vanishing Dima.
 Fixed Igor not appearing and improved Russians position and reaction.
 Prevented Boris' door from closing and made Dima go outside and wait.
 Forced talking to Boris and fixed Obfuscate and Dementation problems.